Nickie Antonio: Ohio House of Representatives

 Antonio won in the Democratic primary against fellow Lakewood councilmember Tom Bullock.
 In the primary election held on May 4, 2010, Antonio defeated Bullock by 54% to 46% - a margin of 609 votes.
 No Republican filed for the seat in the heavily Democratic district so Antonio won the general election unopposed.

 She took her seat in the House on January 3, 2011.
 In the 129th General Assembly, she served on five committees: Finance and Appropriations, HHS Finance Subcommittee, Commerce, Labor and Technology, Education (as Ranking Member), and Health and Aging.
 She also serves on the Unified Long-Term Care Advisory Workgroup, the 21st Century Manufacturing Task Force and the Community Health Futures Task Force.

 Antonio won a landslide victory reelection to a second term in 2012, by obtaining 75,86% of the vote over Republican John Zappalla.
 She would go on to be re-elected two more times.

 Policies and initiatives

 In one of her first legislative priorities along with Ted Celeste, Antonio introduced legislation to eliminate the death penalty in the state of Ohio.
 Celeste has pointed to evidence that the penalty has been discriminatory toward minorities.

 Antonio is a staunch opponent of S.B.
 5, which looks to eliminate many aspects of collective bargaining.
 When asked if she would work to amend the bill, she stated it is beyond repair.

 Along with Mike Foley, Antonio introduced a Works Progress Administration-style provision that would allow for $200 million to be appropriated to allow for the creation of 5,000 entry-level jobs across Ohio.
 Antonio calls it a jobs plan that would help to stimulate the economy.

-Pro-choice, Antonio has fought against numerous anti-reproductive choice initiatives since becoming a state representative.
+A supporter of abortion rights, Antonio has fought against numerous initiatives to restrict abortion rights since becoming a state representative.